Drama on Planet Dance

 THUMP: Why do you think this release was targeted in particular?
 What (if anything) differed with this promotion from other releases?

-Laidback Luke/Mixmash: Our position is that we have seen similar campaigns out there before us.
-The chart is a Beatport initiative and it follows that it is their prerogative that they decide what are considered fair marketing and promotion practices.
+Mixmash: Our position is that we have seen similar campaigns out there before us.
+The chart is a Beatport initiative and it's their prerogative what they decide what are considered fair marketing and promotional practices.
 All we ask is that these rules are clear to everyone so it truly leaves a level playing field with no room for interpretation.

 Are practices like offering refunds on tracks common place among labels?
 When did they start coming into effect and what was the reasoning?